DivyaSharma0795/DivyaSharma0795/README.md

 - 👋 Hi, I’m @DivyaSharma0795
 - :books: I'm currently pursuing my masters in Interdisciplinary Data Science at Duke University
-- :computer: I have 6 years of work experience in Business and Data Analytics from Amazon and MuSigma
+- :computer: I have 6 years of work experience in Business Intelligence and Data Analytics Consulting from Amazon and MuSigma
 - :notebook: Before that, I did my undergrad in Computer Science Engineering from SRM University
 - 👀 I’m interested in coding and Data Science
 - 🌱 I’m currently learning to use Github for my projects and building my portfolio here